zUkrainak47/Genshin-Simulator/README.md

 This program will run Mode 2 of `simulator.py`, but will create a graph to visualize the results. \
 Right now only CV is supported as a stat, but I might add more in the future.

----

-# Wish Simulator
-## About
-You're out of primogems?
-You watched a friend whale?
-You just lost your 50/50? \
-I've got you covered!
-Hop on and spend any amount of pulls on any banner that's ever existed (yes, even the Keqing banner)
-## Using `Wish Simulator`
-As stated above, this part of the project is still WIP. \
-Using Wish Simulator allows you to
-- Do virtually any amount of pulls on any banner
-- Check your wish history
-- Check your inventory containing every character's constellations and weapon refinements
-- Make a "5-stars VS Pity" graph based on your results

-All of your results are backed up in separate files, so you don't have to worry about your data getting lost!